jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #>     ID["EPSG",2227]]
 ```

-Note the text in "prj4string" that says "+units=us-ft".
+Note the text in text in this output includes "US survey foot".
 This means that the units are in feet.
 Some projections have units in meters so be mindful of this when doing some analysis such as seeing if a point is within X feet of a certain area.

 Let's convert our sf_neighborhoods data to coordinate reference system 2227 using `st_transform()`.